Learn something new every day

 airport in which he can relax and have some complimentary snacks and drinks and even shower if he wants.
 He also gets priority check in and boarding and his luggage is among the first to come out at the baggage claim area.

 I think that little things like this really make a difference and create a lifetime customer because the levels of service are so high.

 I think that it is important to determine the lifetime value of a customer and develop customer service strategies to continually meet the needs of these customers.
 A lot of companies compile information obtained from their accounting department to really measure what are the actual costs to obtain a new customer and what the actual value of a lifetime customer is.

-For example, if you have a mail order company you would find out how much the average customer spends and how often they order from the catalogue.
+For example, if you have a mail order company you would find out how much the average customer spends and how often they order from the catalog.
 Based on the answers you can determine not only your gross margin, but your actual profits on an average customer.

 This is really a customer equity example that determines the value of an existing customer.
 You could really do the same calculations with the longer term or lifetime customers in order to determine their true monetary value.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!